ashtonw7/writing-with-no-purpose/posts/calendar.md

 title: 'Julius Caesar Revises the Roman Calendar'
 slug: 'calendar'
 author: 'Ashton Winters'
-quote: 'Well look at our calendar.
+quote: 'Well, look at our calendar.
 There are only ten months.
 And then there’s this sort of limbo period where we stop caring about months.
 And then we go right back into months again.'
 date: '29 Feb 2024'
 ---